• Skip to primary navigation

 • Bring the sides of the foil together and splash some dry wine on top, around 2 tbsp.
 Squeeze the sides of the foil to make tight packets.

 • Cook for 10 minutes on the grill if it is fairly hot, around 400F (200C).
-On a cooled charcoal grill, you need 15-20 minutes of bake time with a closed lid.
+You need 15-20 minutes of bake time with a closed lid if the grill has already cooled down.

-• Perfect to serve with boiled potatoes and a side salad.
+• Perfect for serving with boiled potatoes and a side salad.

 Notes